© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cresswell Castle 100m W of Cresswell Quay is a scheduled monument protected by Cadw under reference PE396.
 View the official record →

-Cresswell Castle is a medieval domestic structure located near Cresswell Quay in Pembrokeshire, Wales, dating to the medieval period.
+Cresswell Castle is a medieval domestic structure located near Cresswell Quay in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE396.

 Cresswell Castle 100m W of Cresswell Quay dates from the medieval period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cresswell Castle 100m W of Cresswell Quay is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE396.